Kayquedias/WebReact-blog/README.md

 # Clone the repository
 git clone https://github.com/Kayquedias/Web-app

-# Enter an IDE of your daily use
+# Open an IDE of your daily use

 # Execute the server or use a plugin to create a new one
 ```